-If a student is less than 5 minutes late to first period class, it is considered a classroom tardy and progressive consequences as outlined above will be followed.
-If a student is more than 5 minutes late for first period, it is considered a late arrival/sign-in and progressive late arrival/sign-in consequences will be followed, as outlined below.
+If a student is less than 5 minutes late to first period class, it is considered a classroom tardy and progressive consequences will be assigned.
+If a student is more than 5 minutes late for first period, it is considered a late arrival/sign-in and progressive late arrival/sign-in consequences will be assigned.